omenlabs/racket-fizzbuzz/README.md

 ```

 However, since the arguments to `my-if` are evaluated before the function
-is applied, we will end up in trouble if our functions have side effects:
+is applied, we will end up in trouble if our functions have side effects.
+If we move the `displayln` into the arguments for `my-if`

 ```racket
 (printf "~nInverting by passing displayln as my-if args:~n~n")